Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/ContentNotes/Classes/Comp Sci/Exam#2_Review.pdf.md

 ```
 8. The above are the main concepts that cover exam#2.
 However, other related questions to the course might be asked.

-9. There will be NO questions on C, but they will be in the Final Exam.
+9. There will be NO questions on C, but they will be in the [[Final Exam]].